 - Radiators heat up slightly when running taps or showers

-The diverter valve flicks into the heating or hot water position, to direct water either to radiators and towel rails or taps and showers.
+The diverter valve changes between the heating and hot water positions to direct water either to radiators and towel rails or taps and showers.

-Over time, these valves can become stiff, and get stuck.
+Over time, these valves can become stiff and get stuck.
 So, they could be stuck on the heating side, the hot water side, or somewhere in between, which would explain why you get hot water but no heating, or vice versa.

-Radiators that are half heating up when hot water comes on, could signal that it’s slightly open on the heating side, even when the heating isn’t on.
+For examples, radiators that are half-heating up when hot water comes on could signal that the diverter valve is slightly open on the heating side even when the heating isn’t on.

-If your diverter valve is in good condition, a heating engineer may be able to free it, so it’s no longer stuck.
+If your diverter valve is in good condition, a heating engineer may be able to free it so that it’s no longer stuck.

 But, the time taken (and money spent on labour), means its sometimes worth considering a replacement (get a quick on-screen price here).
-After all, if the part is old and worn, there’s a good chance that this issue is going to show its ugly face again!
+After all, if the part is old and worn, there’s a good chance that this issue will show its ugly face again!

 Biasi Fan / Biasi Air Pressure Switch Fault — Red and Green Lights Are Flashing

 Typically, when the red and green lights are flashing on a Biasi boiler, it’s a sign of a problem with: